 Contact an Experienced DUI Defense Attorney in West Palm Beach

 If you’ve been arrested for driving under the influence because your designated driver got drunk, get in touch with a Florida criminal defense lawyer at The Law Office of Gabriel & Gabriel as soon as possible.
-After meeting with you one-on-one to discuss the incident in question, attorney Brian Gabriel may be able to help determine the most effective strategy to execute based on the circumstances of your case.
+After meeting with you to discuss the incident in question, attorney Brian Gabriel may be able to help determine the most effective strategy to execute based on the circumstances of your case.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense lawyer.
 He understands the complexities that are often involved in DUI defense cases and can help protect your reputation and future.
 After an arrest, you can be assured that you’re in good hands and that attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete a contact form for a free consultation.